iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - Feature **extraction** creates a `new` subset.

 ### Variance Thresholds
+- Variance is `spread` between numbers in the dataset.
+- How far each number is from it's `mean` and every other number (`data points`)
 - `Variance` is dependent on scale, always **normalize** your **features** first.
 - Remove features whose values don't change much from observation to observation. e.g ( If a public health dataset contains 96% of observations for `35 years old men`, then age and gender features can be eliminated )